-It is one thing to be taxed on retirement contributions and their related earnings when you withdraw funds from your Traditional IRA during retirement, it is quite another when you pay the tax PLUS a 10% penalty for early withdrawal.
+It is one thing to be taxed on retirement contributions and their related earnings when you withdraw funds from your Traditional IRA during retirement, it is quite another when you pay the tax PLUS a 10 percent penalty for early withdrawal.
 Need funds prior to retirement and want to avoid the early withdrawal penalty?
 There are cases when this can be done:

 - Medical Insurance Premiums if Unemployed.
 If you have been receiving federal or state unemployment for 12 or more consecutive weeks, you may pay for medical insurance premiums from your Traditional IRA without paying the 10% early withdrawal penalty.
 The premiums may cover yourself, your spouse, and your dependents’ medical insurance premium.